castilloandres/node-intro/README.md

 ### A bit of history
 - Ruby and rails era dhh (beautiful syntax, basecamp)
-	- progress bar on flickr - mongrel web server:
+	- Progress bar on flickr - mongrel web server:
-	1. iframe to update progress bar
+	1. iFrame to update progress bar
-	2. ajax requests
+	2. Ajax requests
-	3. long polling
+	3. Long polling.
-- Wrote server in C + ruby but each line of ruby got 5% slower
+- Wrote server in C + ruby but each line of ruby got 5% slower.
-- Wrote web server in C -> avg web developer could not use it
+- Wrote web server in C -> avg web developer could not use it.
 - python, lua, haskl, with non blocking system.
 Problem was libs.
-- V8 was released in 2008, small communities of JS (Netscape)
+- V8 was released in 2008, small communities of JS (Netscape).
-- Make servers fast and less painfully to set up
+- Make servers fast and less painfully to set up.
-- Joyent -> data centers hosting node
+- Joyent -> data centers hosting node.

 ### Why asynchronous and synchronous I/O?
-Original Node.js presentation-> https://www.youtube.com/watch?v=ztspvPYybIY
-- History of frameworks of concurrency and threads
+- History of frameworks of concurrency and threads.
+- Original Node.js presentation-> https://www.youtube.com/watch?v=ztspvPYybIY

 ### Why JavaScript
 - The only lib without sync modules